EN

 10. What general trends are you observing in strategic design and creative innovation that will shape the coming years?

 We see several key trends in strategic design.
 Sustainability and social responsibility have become essential: projects must reduce their ecological footprint and generate positive value for the community.
-Co-creation with diverse users and teams is consolidating as a driver of innovation, while artificial intelligence is starting to act as a true creative partner, always based on ethics and transparency.
-In addition, hybridisation between disciplines (design, strategy, technology or art) and systemic thinking are essential to tackle complex problems and develop more flexible and adaptive models in the face of constant change.
+Co-creation with diverse users and teams is establishing itself as a driver of innovation, while artificial intelligence is beginning to act as a true creative partner, always based on ethics and transparency.
+In addition, hybridisation between disciplines (design, strategy, technology or art) and systemic thinking are essential for tackling complex problems and developing more flexible and adaptive models in the face of constant change.

-11. How do you think the figure of the designer is evolving in the 21st century and what new skills are key to facing today's challenges?
+11. How do you think the role of the designer is evolving in the 21st century, and what new skills are key to facing today's challenges?

 By their nature, architects and designers are witnesses and analysts of society.
 We have the responsibility to observe the changing needs of human beings and their multiple configurations and the commitment to know how to face these challenges and problems by offering holistic solutions.
 Our role goes beyond designing spaces: it involves a profound capacity to observe, listen and understand in order to improve what exists.
 Architecture must be a catalyst for change, a starting point from which the architect is not only seen as a designer, but as a strategist capable of integrating human, cultural and technological aspects through co-creation, generating solutions that not only respond to current needs, but also anticipate and adapt to future changes.